JohnFitzpatrick44/game_jcf44/README.md

 jcf44

 Breakout.java
+Basic javafx code taken from lab_bounce.

-Use arrow keys to move paddle, hold/release space to stick/unstick ball Cheat codes:
+Use arrow keys to move paddle, hold/release space to stick/unstick ball Press up arrow key to make paddle "jump"
+Press button on side bar to turn on moving block mode

+Cheat codes:
+'o' - adds a new ball
+'p' - finishes current level
+'l' - refills lives
+1-5 - jumps to the respective level

 Level file format:
 Blocks will be placed in the level from left to right, starting at the top left of the screen, and fitting 10 blocks per row.